Should they be removed?

 Wisdom teeth extraction is a common surgery performed with local anesthesia.
 Current techniques allow for rapid recovery.
 A sensation of pressure is sometimes felt during surgery, but, in general, anesthesia limits the pain.

-The dentists at Centre dentaire St-Onge provide you with all the details you need regarding the extraction of your wisdom teeth.
+The dentists at Centre Dentaire St-Onge provide you with all the details you need regarding the extraction of your wisdom teeth.